posted January 03, 2023

 Bacon Wrapped Armadillo Eggs

-- Place the bacon wrapped armadillo eggs on the smoker over indirect heat and close the lid.
+- Smoke.
+Place the bacon wrapped armadillo eggs on the smoker over indirect heat and close the lid.
 Smoke until the internal temperature reads 165 degrees F. This usually takes around 2 hours, depending on the size of your armadillo eggs.